Image-Analysis-Hub/Pasteur-BioImage-Analysis-Course-2025/Analyst/Day1/napari-plugin/napari_plugin.md

 - Magicgui
 - PyQt
 - Packaging your plugin with coockiecuter
-- Make tour package installable through pypi
+- Make your package installable on pypi
-- The importance of tests
+- Adding tests
+- Versioning with git-tags

-## Practical 1: Make your own magicgui plugin (15:00 - 17:30)
+## Practical 1: Make your own magicgui plugin (15:00 - 16:00)

 - Write a custom Python function
 - Add magicgui decorator